Gianluca Costantini: Graphic Novels

 "Officina del Macello, 1917: The Decimation of the Catanzaro Brigade" is a graphic novel that explores the period of the First World War.
 The year 1917 marks the third year of conflict, characterized by the harshness of life in the trenches, where many soldiers have long been separated from their homes.
-Created in 2014 by Gianluca Costantini and Elettra Stamboulis for the Italian publishing house Eris Edizioni, this work provides a deep and poignant insight into the reality of war and the challenges faced by soldiers.
+Created in 2014 by Costantini and Elettra Stamboulis for the Italian publishing house Eris Edizioni, this work provides a deep and poignant insight into the reality of war and the challenges faced by soldiers.
 The visual narration and written text merge to create an engaging experience that conveys the harshness and dehumanization of the conflict.

-In 2019, he released the graphic novel "Libia," a collaborative work between the renowned artist Gianluca Costantini and the acclaimed journalist Francesca Mannocchi.
+In 2019, he released the graphic novel "Libia," a collaborative work between the renowned artist Costantini and the acclaimed journalist Francesca Mannocchi.
 This work, through the powerful combination of visual art and narrative journalism, aims to explore the complex dynamics and challenges faced by Libya, a country rich in history and conflicts.

-In 2022, Gianluca Costantini published the graphic novel "Patrick Zaky, an Egyptian Story," a collaboration with journalist Laura Cappon.
+In 2022, Costantini published the graphic novel "Patrick Zaky, an Egyptian Story," a collaboration with journalist Laura Cappon.
 This work explores the history and life of Patrick Zaky, an Egyptian human rights activist.
 The visual narrative provides a unique perspective on the life of a prisoner in Egyptian prisons and on the initiatives of the Italian civil society for the defense of human rights.

-In 2024, Gianluca Costantini collaborates with Ai Weiwei and Elettra Stamboulis to publish the graphic novel "Zodiac."
+In 2024, Costantini collaborates with Ai Weiwei and Elettra Stamboulis to publish the graphic novel "Zodiac."
 This graphic memoir deeply explores the connection between artistic expression and intellectual freedom, providing a unique perspective through the lens of the Chinese zodiac.

-In 2024, Gianluca Costantini published the graphic novel "Xi Jinping: The emperor of Silence" in collaboration with journalist Eric Meyer.
+In 2024, Costantini published the graphic novel "Xi Jinping: The emperor of Silence" in collaboration with journalist Eric Meyer.
 Xi Jinping: The Emperor of Silence is a comprehensive graphic novel that chronicles the life and rise of Xi Jinping, from his childhood to his current position as the leader of China.
 This compelling investigation reveals his remarkable journey from his family's disgrace to his ascension to power.
-It also presents an analysis of modern China's history and politics.The project was conceived by Eric Meyer, a seasoned journalist who has been observing Xi Jinping's rapid rise since 2005 during his tenure as an independent press correspondent in Beijing.
-Meyer collaborated with Italian artist Gianluca Costantini, known for his politically charged illustrations, to bring this intricate narrative to life.
+It also presents an analysis of modern China's history and politics.
+The project was conceived by Eric Meyer, a seasoned journalist who has been observing Xi Jinping's rapid rise since 2005 during his tenure as an independent press correspondent in Beijing.
+Meyer collaborated with Italian artist Costantini, known for his politically charged illustrations, to bring this intricate narrative to life.
 The graphic novel has been well-received for its in-depth portrayal of Xi Jinping and its insightful analysis of China's contemporary political landscape.
 Readers have praised the work for its enlightening content and the effective synergy between Meyer's investigative writing and Costantini's evocative artwork.